Aktharnvdv/Medicine-Disease-Demo/README.md

 ***1. Configuration***
 This section initializes settings and constants for the application.

-load_dotenv(): Loads environment variables from a .env file.
+**load_dotenv()**: Loads environment variables from a .env file.

-GEMINI_API_KEY: Fetches the API key from the environment.
+**GEMINI_API_KEY**: Fetches the API key from the environment.
 The script will raise an error if it's not set.

-MODEL & API_URL: Defines the specific Gemini model and constructs the full API endpoint URL.
+**MODEL & API_URL**: Defines the specific Gemini model and constructs the full API endpoint URL.

-RATE_DELAY, CHUNK_LINES, REQUEST_TIMEOUT: Constants to control the rate of API calls, the size of text chunks, and the HTTP request timeout.
+**RATE_DELAY, CHUNK_LINES, REQUEST_TIMEOUT**: Constants to control the rate of API calls, the size of text chunks, and the HTTP request timeout.

 app = Flask(...): Initializes the Flask application and sets a maximum content length for uploads (20 MB).

 ***2. Helper Functions***
 This section contains the core logic for PDF extraction, API communication, and data parsing.

-extract_text_from_pdf(data: bytes) -> str:
+**extract_text_from_pdf(data: bytes) -> str:**

         Takes the raw bytes of a PDF file.

         Uses pdfplumber to open the PDF.

         Iterates through each page, extracting body text and tables.

         Formats tables with a header and tab-separated rows.

         Returns all content as a single newline-separated string.

-chunk_list(lines, n):
+**chunk_list(lines, n):**

         A simple generator that takes a list of lines and yields chunks of n lines, joined by newlines.

-build_prompt(disease: str, block: str) -> str:
+**build_prompt(disease: str, block: str) -> str:**

 Constructs the precise prompt sent to the Gemini API.